mattischrome/console-blog/content/posts/no-clue-part-43/index.md

 - Ideas
 - Sixteen
 title: I Don't Have a Clue, part 43
-heroImage: ../../assets/images/defaultHero.jpg
-description: '*A little man wearing a bow tie, and possibly a fez, scurries into the middle of the frame clutching'
 ---
 *A little man wearing a bow tie, and possibly a fez, scurries into the middle of the frame clutching a clapboard.
 Breathing heavily he hoists the clapboard up to chest height.
 He holds the clapper up then brings down while slurring &quot;This is a blog post about not having a clue, take 43&quot;.
 He exits to the right of the frame.*